parallaxsecond/parsec-book/src/service_api_coverage.md

 - Coverage of the operations and key attributes implemented for each provider (that is offered as part of the Parsec service).

-**NOTE:** This does not guarantee or imply the same amount of support within client libraries.
-We encourage each library to publish its own coverage figures in their format of choice.
+**NOTE:** This is not a representation of the coverage available to clients using any particular programming language.
+In that regard see the [clients API coverage page](clients_api_coverage.md).

 ## IPC operations coverage